saeedm31/HZ/README.txt

-	Compute the HZ inner and outer orbits
+	Compute the Habitable Zone (HZ) inner and outer orbits

 	Parameters:
 	-----------